 The grit size of the whetstone is usually defined as the abrasive quality of the stone.
 There’s three different grit/grain size of whetstone- coarse grit, medium grit, and finer grit.
 The smaller the grit value, the coarser the stone.
 A coarse grit (a lower number) will remove a lot of particles from the blade whereas finer grit (a higher number) is used for finishing an edge smoothly.

 There are different types of standards for grit sizes.
 You will find JIS, CAMI, ANSI, FEPA-P (for sandpaper), FEPA-F (for metal abrasives).
-Additionally, different trademarked standards for the different company are also available in the market.
+Additionally, different trademarked standards for different company are also available in the market.

 How to Use a Whetstone